Understanding The Difference: Therapist And Psychologist

 Need someone to talk to?

-While each of these studies human behaviors and mental processes, different mental health care professionals and therapists have different licensures and degrees.
+While each of these studies human behaviors and mental processes, different mental health care professionals and psychotherapists have different licensures and degrees.
 They work with different mental health topics, therapy, and conditions.
-Certain types of therapists may achieve a master's, while other therapists may go on to receive a doctorate.
+Certain types of psychotherapists may achieve a master's, while other therapists may go on to receive a doctorate.

-When seeking support for mental health conditions from therapists, it can be beneficial to first reach out to therapists in the mental health profession who may be the most qualified to support you and your therapy needs.
+When seeking support for mental health and psychological conditions from a therapist, it can be beneficial to first reach out to different therapists in the mental health profession who may be the most qualified to support you and your psychological needs.
 This can help you find the right therapist to meet your needs.

-There are many different disciplines that fall under the category of therapy, including but not limited to the following:
+There are many different psychology disciplines that fall under the category of a therapist, including but not limited to the following:

 • Guidance counseling